mmbman/Katagiri/zen-forms.md

 ##### [Verse of Opening the Sutra](1986-07-23-Verse-of-Opening-the-Sutra)

 Katagiri Roshi explains the deep meaning of the *Verse of Opening the Sutra*, which is usually chanted before a dharma talk.
-He connects the *Verse* to related passages from the *Saddharma Puṇḍarīka Sutra* and the *Samadhi Sutra*, and also draws a connection with the psychologist Alice Miller.
+He connects the *Verse* to related passages from the *Lotus Sutra* and the *Samadhi Sutra*, and also draws a connection with the psychologist Alice Miller.